TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-1.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

-- The differences between `var` and `let` are explained in [this javascript.info article titled the old "var"](https://javascript.info/var).
+- The differences between `var` and `let` are explained in [this JavaScript.info article titled the old "var"](https://javascript.info/var).
 - This [MDN article on what is JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) explains a bit more about it on a high-level.